Are variations in economic games really caused by culture?

-Can we make sense of Henrich et al.'s results in terms of an innate psychology?
+Can we make sense of Henrich et al.’s results in terms of an innate psychology?
 I think we can.
 Indeed, much research in behavioural economics supports the idea that humans have a sense of fairness that aims to equilibrate exchanges among individuals.
-In economic games where money needs to be distributed, for instance, people carefully respect everyone's rights over the stake: If the common good is produced by a single person, she is granted more rights over the money (see here and here for instance); similarly, the most productive partner during the joint production phase is favoured (see here or here).
+In economic games where money needs to be distributed, for instance, people carefully respect everyone’s rights over the stake: If the common good is produced by a single person, she is granted more rights over the money (see and for instance); similarly, the most productive partner during the joint production phase is favoured (see or ).

 Economic games are notoriously underdetermined: Participants are given a lump of money to distribute with no information as to where it comes from, who owned it in the first place, who the receiver is, and so on.
 As the authors have noted in previous papers, participants have no other choice but to fill this informational gap by drawing on their everyday life experience.
 Since participants in more market integrated societies have more experience in sharing goods and investing with others, they spontaneously attribute more rights to the other participant and consequently allow her more money.

 As for religion, the article demonstrates a correlation between participation in a world religion and generosity in economic games.
 The authors write that this result